xiaoylu/DesignPattern/Readme.md

   @Inject
   public RealBillingService(CreditCardProcessor processor,
       TransactionLog transactionLog) {
-    // the direct, compile-time dependency is difficult to test
+    // difficult to test code due to the compile-time dependency
     // BAD: this.processor = new CreditCardProcessor();
     // BAD: this.transactionLog = new TransactionLog();